jorgeav527/cryptocurrency-analytics/README.md

 ![alt text](dashboard/image.jpg)

 Get information from the FTX API and get into the world of Crypto.
+[Link to the dashboard](https://jorgeav527-cryptocurrency-analyti-dashboardstreamlit-app-nd7o2l.streamlitapp.com/)

 * This app is a basic intro to cryptocurrency.
 We are connecting to the API using ccxt for its simplicity to retrieve data.
 * We are creating a simple candlestick graph to read the stock market for each coin in a period of time.